metaneutrons/snapdog2/docs/blueprint/06-mediator-implementation-server-layer.md

 // Defined in /Server/Features/Zones/Commands/SetZoneVolumeCommand.cs
 namespace SnapDog2.Server.Features.Zones.Commands;

-using MediatR;
+using Cortex.Mediator;
 using SnapDog2.Core.Models; // For Result
 using SnapDog2.Core.Enums; // For CommandSource if defined in Core

 /// <summary>
 /// Command to set the volume for a specific zone.
 /// </summary>
-public record SetZoneVolumeCommand : IRequest<Result> // Returns non-generic Result (success/failure)
+public record SetZoneVolumeCommand : ICommand<Result> // Returns non-generic Result (success/failure)
 {
     /// <summary>
     /// Gets the ID of the target zone.